xynxynxyn/terminal-discord/README.md

 ### HistoryLength

 Number of messages loaded at a time.
+If set to null will fetch as many messages as there are rows in the current terminal window.

 ### defaultGuild